craftson/spec/README.md

 ## Rationale
 Every Minecraft modding platform has designed some sort of way for packages (plugins or mods) to bundle information when they are distributed.
-Forge has mcmod.info, Sponge has the `@Plugin` annotation, and Bukkit and Spigot have plugin.yml.
+Forge has `mcmod.info`, Sponge has the `@Plugin` annotation, and Bukkit and Spigot have `plugin.yml`.
 While the individual systems are different, they all rely on distributing packages in JARs with some sort of description file.
-This file is consumed by the modding platforms themselves, as well as other systems that deal with the distribution, storage, or management of packages. craft.json is a platform-neutral description file for Minecraft packages that unifies these efforts.
+This file is consumed by the modding platforms themselves, as well as other systems that deal with the distribution, storage, or management of packages. `craft.json` is a platform-neutral description file for Minecraft packages that unifies these efforts.
 It is designed to be simple to read, simple to create, and simple to consume, and is under 1000 words.